SvenTiigi/WhatsNewKit/README.md

 ## Example

 The example Application is an excellent way to see `WhatsNewKit` in action.
 You get a brief look of the available configuration options and how they affect the look and feel of the `WhatsNewViewController`.
 Simply open the `WhatsNewKit.xcodeproj` and run the `WhatsNewKit-Example` scheme.
+Alternatively you can use CocoaPods and run `pod try WhatsNewKit`

 <p align="center">
 <img width="80%" src="https://raw.githubusercontent.com/SvenTiigi/WhatsNewKit/gh-pages/readMeAssets/ExampleApp.png">